-Senior leadership as well as centralised and academic staff with responsibility for student engagement and experience.
+Senior leadership, centralised & academic staff across higher education with responsibility for student engagement & experience.

 - Learning & Teaching

 - Utilise data insights to drive student experience & services

 - CASE STUDY: Creating an exceptional UNSW experience for international students

 - INTERNATIONAL KEYNOTE: Delivering on the promise of higher education for today’s students: Collaborating to address success and belonging at scale

 - Delivering an engaging & enriching experience to support student success

 - Engaging educators to attract & retain students